How Seniors Can Spot Red Flags in Online Dating Profiles

 Bonus tip: Join online dating forums or groups for seniors.
 Communities like AARP’s dating advice section or SeniorMatch forums offer support and scam alerts.

-Seniors can confidently navigate online dating and make meaningful connections by staying alert and prioritising safety.
+Seniors can confidently navigate online dating and make meaningful connections if they stay alert and prioritise their safety.